Understanding your energy usage

 A good - and easy - place to start is to go through your bank statements and review your direct debits to see whether there are any you no longer need.

 Many of us are paying for ongoing subsriptions to services we no longer use or need.
 In other cases, it may be possible to cancel discretionary payments to save money while budgets are particularly tight.

 It was recently revealed that the television subscription service Netflix, for example, is losing thousands of customers each week - possibly as more households look to cut their costs.

 Examining your bank statements may not be the most exciting exercise, but it can help highlight any payments you might have forgotten about and potentially put some money back in your account.

 If, for example, you have previously signed up to a free trial for a subscription such as Amazon Prime, check whether the trial period has finished and whether you are now being charged.
 If it’s a subscription you don’t need or don’t want to pay for, make a note of it.

-During this difficult time, many companies are allowing customers to freeze their memberships.
 It is therefore worth double checking whether any of your memberships or subscriptions have already been frozen or whether payments are still being taken.
 If they are, contact the company in question.